-- Seaports of the Western Hemisphere generated nearly \$8.6 trillion of total economic activity in 2008 - Western Hemisphere seaports continue to generate billions of dollars in tax revenue annually, including more than \$212 billion in the U.S. federal, state and local taxes in 2007 - In the past five years, U.S. seaports have self-funding important infrastructure projects worth more than \$9 billion - Spending by the cruise industry and its passengers generated \$35.1 billion in the U.S. in 2009
+- Seaports of the Western Hemisphere combined handle about 7.8 billion tons of cargo each year and generate nearly \$8.6 trillion of total economic activity. - Western Hemisphere seaports continue to generate tens of billions of dollars in tax revenue annually, including more than \$212 billion in the U.S. federal, state and local taxes. - Between 2012 and 2016, U.S. seaports and their marine terminal partners plan to invest approximately \$46 billion into infrastructure projects in and around their facilities. - Including the indirect and induced economic impacts, the spending of the cruise lines and their crew and passengers in 2011 was responsible for the generation of \$40.4 billion in gross output in the United States, a 6.8 percent increase from 2010.